schuchert/wikispaces/pages/tdd.Refactoring.UiExample.md

     throw new RuntimeException("Cannot determine correct validator");
   }
 {% endhighlight %}
 The rest of the code is also in need of some repair.
-However, the new requirements were about// **additional validation**//.
+However, the new requirements were about**additional validation**.
 Stopping with just extracting the three classes is enough to support independent development of the validation and easy verification (writing unit tests), so there's little need to go much further.

 One more change I would recommend is making the nested StubTextSource class a public class since it will come in handy writing tests for all of the validators.
 ### Conclusion
 This code was initially testable but the tests ran slowly, had a great deal of internal knowledge (white-box) and where actually indirect (calling an actionPerformed method to test validation).
 Extracting individual validation classes was a great idea, but there's more than one way to do that.
 The various ways don't really involve a lot more time or effort but there are significant differences.
-Changing the code such that you can extract the class and have it//** avoid**// depending on enabling technology (swing widgets) is a better approach:
+Changing the code such that you can extract the class and have it** avoid** depending on enabling technology (swing widgets) is a better approach:
 * It makes the extracted class smaller and more light weight.
 * It allows that class to be used in more places.
 * It makes the class easier to test.